NikitaKarmakarP/Algo-Camp/README.md

 - They can solve the problem of IOC
 - In JS Promises are speacial type of objects that get returned immediately when we call them
 - Promises acts as a Placeholder for the data we hope to get back some paranthesis in future
+- In that promises objects we can attach the functionally we want h execute once the future task is done
+- once the future task is done, promises will automatically exec the attacted functionallity

+  **Example::**

+  fetch("http:www.xyz.com, function exec() i

+  console.log ("dome")

 **Example**